woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.1.4 =
+= 1.3 =
-Minor bug fixes and improvements to keep WooCommerce running smoothly :)
+new features, bug fixes and improvements to keep WooCommerce running smoothly :)